1100 13th Street, NW, Suite 750Washington, DC 20005202.887.6400Toll-free: 800.544.0155

 Lake Road Advisors LLC

 Paul Sydlansky, founder of Lake Road Advisors LLC, has worked in the financial services industry for over 18 years.
-Prior to founding Lake Road Advisors, Paul worked as relationship manager for a Registered Investment Advisor.
+Prior to founding Lake Road Advisors, Paul worked as relationship manager for a Registered Investment Adviser.
 Previously, Paul worked at Morgan Stanley in New York City for 13 years.
 While at Morgan Stanley, Paul was a senior-level manager within the Institutional Equities Department.
+In 2018 he was named to Investopedia's Top 100 Financial Advisors list.
 Paul received a Bachelor's degree in Economics from Marist College and holds an MBA from New York University Leonard N. Stern School of Business.
 Paul is a CERTIFIED FINANCIAL PLANNER™ and a member of the National Association of Personal Financial Advisors (NAPFA) and the XY Planning Network (XYPN).

 If you go by the book, you would shoot for 10% to 20% of your gross income.
 But that ballpark figure can be deceiving.